JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 The most important thing to note here is that the `FirebaseFeatureFlagProvider` has the maximum priority, which means it takes precedence over any other `FeatureFlagProvider`.

 However, it doesn't provide a value for all feature flags!
-That is because a `FeatureFlag` should only be made available to the remote feature flag tool once development for the feature is done.
-Otherwise, someone could accidentally expose an unfinished/broken feature to users.
+That is because a `FeatureFlag` should only be remotely toggled once development for the feature is done.
+We don't want anyone accidentally expose an unfinished/broken feature to users from the feature flag tool console.

 Typically the lifecycle of a `FeatureFlag` is: